 We work to protect and enhance the environmental and recreational integrity of the Dolores River through stewardship, advocacy, partnerships and outreach.
 Our group is your source for Dolores River boating and conservation information.
 Based in Dolores, Colorado, we represent boating enthusiasts, guides, outfitters, anglers and people who simply love this river–and who have a stake in protecting flows in the river and preserving its unique ecosystem below McPhee Reservoir.

-Our group also participates in the Dolores River Coalition, made up of approximately 20 conservation groups working with stakeholders throughout the basin to find the best way to permanently protect the river and the outstanding public lands surrounding it.
 We are an American Whitewater affiliate club, an organization that works to protect whitewater resources across the U.S. In addition, we are supported by and part of the Friends Grassroots Network, a group of non-profit organizations advocating for the National Conservation Lands, which are composed of some of the BLM’s most scenic and treasured lands in the West.
 In our region, the Dolores River flows through some of these lands, including the Dolores River Canyon, Sewemup and The Palisade wilderness study areas.

 As a grass-roots group of conservation-minded whitewater enthusiasts, we work to inform paddlers and the wider community about the need to protect the Dolores River and its many contributions to our region’s quality of life.
 We invite you to join Dolores River Boating Advocates.